 When it's too cold to play outside, your kiddos will still need to burn off some energy — and you'll need to get out of the house so you don't go stir-crazy.

-We've rounded up a baker's dozen of our favorite indoor play places for kids of all ages!
+We've rounded up our favorite indoor play places for kids of all ages!